-For certain employees, identified as Code Staff in accordance with Commission Delegated Regulation (Regulation 604/2014) with regard to regulatory technical standards on criteria to identify categories of staff whose professional activities have a material impact on an institution's risk profile under Article 94(2) of Directive 2013/36/EU, additional fixed remuneration is awarded in the form of an allowance that generally comprises both a cash and equity-based element.
+For certain employees, identified as Code Staff in accordance with Commission Delegated Regulation (Regulation 604/2015) with regard to regulatory technical standards on criteria to identify categories of staff whose professional activities have a material impact on an institution's risk profile under Article 94(2) of Directive 2013/36/EU, additional fixed remuneration is awarded in the form of an allowance generally paid in cash except for certain employees whose awards included an equity-based element.
 Recipients and the value of allowances are determined as a result of an evaluation of the professional experience and level of organisational responsibility of employees, as well as the nature of their role and the terms on which they are employed.